pybites/pybites.github.io-source/content/python-tips-carbon-selenium.md

 ![carbon home]({filename}/images/selenium-carbon/carbon-home.png)

 It allows you to add code, choose a language and configure other settings, then generate the image and/or tweet it out.
-Really awesome!
+It's really nice!

-Of course we want to automate some of this.
-While playing with the interface I found that clicking the Tweet button it would generate a shareable picture hosted on Twitter :)

-For example clicking the Tweet button I get this popup:
+While playing with the interface I found that clicking the _Tweet_ button it would generate a shareable picture hosted on Twitter.
+For example clicking the _Tweet_ button I get this popup:

 ![clicking tweet button]({filename}/images/selenium-carbon/clicking-tweet-button.png)